 Yet here He lies, so small.

 And I would want to cradle Him; to protect Him; to keep Him safe from all the suffering down here.
-But, if He does not suffer for us, our suffering will never end.
+But, if He did not suffer for us, His people’s suffering would never end.
 That’s why He came.

 It’s stunning and astounding and crazily, breathtakingly good.